HOW TO: Install Imported Certificates on a Web Server in Windows Server 2003

 Install the CertificatesThe Windows 2003 Internet Information Server (IIS) 6.0 supports Secure Sockets Layer (SSL) communications.
 A whole Web site, a folder on the Web site, or a particular file that is located in a folder on the site can require a secure SSL connection.
 However, before the Web server can support SSL sessions, a Web site certificate must be installed.
-You can use one of the following methods to install a certificate in IIS 6.0:

-Make an online request by using the IIS Web Server Certificate Wizard and install the certificate at the time of the request.
+- Make an online request by using the IIS Web Server Certificate Wizard and install the certificate at the time of the request.

-Make an offline request by using the IIS Web Server Certificate Wizard and obtain and install the certificate later.
+- Make an offline request by using the IIS Web Server Certificate Wizard and obtain and install the certificate later.

-Request a certificate without using the IIS Web Server Certificate Wizard.
+- Request a certificate without using the IIS Web Server Certificate Wizard.